Andre1506/TeslaCamMerge/README.md

 9. Login as `admin` (password is `admin` as you set up in step 6 above), change password
 10. Create a new (non-admin) user account and password for routine use of the application

-**F. Install and configure [rclone](https://rclone.org/)**
+**G. Install and configure [rclone](https://rclone.org/)**

-If you do not need the ability to upload your videos to the cloud, you can safely skip this section F. If you skip this section, you should also remove `tcm-uploadDrive` from step 9 in section G below.
+If you do not need the ability to upload your videos to the cloud, you can safely skip this section F. If you skip this section, you should also remove `tcm-uploadDrive` from step 9 in section F below.
 You can also remove the "Upload" folder set up in step 7 of section D above with `rmdir /media/<userid>/<drivename>/Footage/Upload`.

 1. `wget https://downloads.rclone.org/rclone-current-linux-arm.zip`
 2. `unzip rclone-current-linux-arm.zip`